Robert Stroud: Leavenworth

 Prison officials, fed up with Stroud's activities and their attendant publicity, intensified their efforts to transfer him from Leavenworth.
 Stroud discovered a Kansas law that forbade the transfer of prisoners married in Kansas.
 To this end, he married Jones by proxy, which infuriated the prison's administrators, who would not allow him to correspond with his wife.

 Prison officials were not the only ones perturbed with Stroud's marriage; his mother was also incensed.
 They had a close relationship, but Elizabeth Stroud strongly disapproved of the marriage to Jones, believing women were nothing but trouble for her son.
-Whereas previously she had been a strong advocate for her son, helping him with legal battles, she now argued against his application for parole, and became a major obstacle in his attempts to be released from the prison system.
-She moved away from Leavenworth and refused any further contact with him.
-She died in 1937.
+Whereas previously she had been a strong advocate for her son, helping him with legal battles, she now argued against his application for parole and became a major obstacle in his attempts to be released from the prison system.
+After moving away from Leavenworth she had no further contact with him.
+She died in 1938.

 In 1933, Stroud advertised in a publication that he had not received any royalties from the sales of Diseases of Canaries.
-In retaliation, the publisher complained to the warden, and, as a result, proceedings were initiated to transfer Stroud to Alcatraz, where he would not be permitted to keep his birds.
-In the end Stroud was able to keep both his birds and canary-selling business at Leavenworth.
+In retaliation, the publisher complained to the warden and, as a result, proceedings were initiated to transfer Stroud to Alcatraz, where he would not be permitted to keep his birds.
+In the end, Stroud was able to keep both his birds and canary-selling business at Leavenworth.

 Stroud mostly avoided trouble for several more years, until it came to light that some of the equipment Stroud had requested for his lab was in fact being used as a home-made distillery to manufacture alcohol.
 Officials finally had the wedge they needed to drive Stroud out.
 Citing his "dangerous tendencies" and longstanding concerns about the sanitary conditions of his cell, they initiated proceedings to send him to Alcatraz.